 How does malware turn thousands of devices into a botnet of malicious software?
 Threat actors are looking for any open door (or tiny cracked window) into your network.
 They intently scan and gauge your network to pick up on these vulnerable holes in your security.
 If a breach can happen as easily as a simple phishing email or accidentally clicking an infected website page, how can you take control?
 To the rescue: DNS Firewalls.
 Essentially, it blocks outbound traffic and requests.
 Every interaction on the web involves DNS and malware can’t touch your data without access to it.
 It’s a simple solution to a vital issue.

-When the University of Baltimore wanted to beef up their security and still keep their open, academic sharing network, they utilized ThreatSTOP’s DNS Firewall Service to get a little more peace of mind.
+When the University of Baltimore wanted to beef up their security and still keep their open, academic sharing network, they utilized ThreatSTOP’s DNS Defense to get a little more peace of mind.
 Since a university’s open environment is a gateway for cyber-attacks, security is huge.

 “ThreatSTOP eliminated manual blacklisting and remediation, reducing help desk tickets related to malware by 90%,” Mike Conners, IS Analyst at University of Baltimore.